4D-STAR/fourdst/cli.md

 - The CLI will prompt you to build for your native platform.
 After it finishes, running bundle inspect again will show a new, compatible binary.
 The bundle is now ready to use.

 #### 4b.
 (Optional) Sign the Bundle:
-If you are in Scenario C, and **if you trust the author and are confident that the author you think sent you the plugin *actully* sent you the plugin** you may choose to self sign the plugin.
+If you are in Scenario C, and **if you trust the author and are confident that the author you think sent you the plugin *actually* sent you the plugin** you may choose to self sign the plugin.

-Note that this increases your risk of running malicious code, you are effectivley saying "I trust this code regardles of the fact that no chain of trust can be established".
+Note that this increases your risk of running malicious code, you are effectively saying "I trust this code regardless of the fact that no chain of trust can be established".
 If you accept that risk you can choose to sign the code yourself.
 Follow the instructions in the above workflow to do this.

 #### 5. Use the bundle